 - Student Enrolment Certificate by Trier University (to be found on PORTA under My Studies > Student Service > Reports)

-3. Where do I get information on the classes taught in the winter semester?
+Where do I get information on the classes taught?

-You can find information on the classes that are taught this winter semester on the websites of the subjects/departments or on PORTA.
+You can find information on the classes that are taught on the websites of the subjects/departments or on PORTA.